mui/material-ui/CONTRIBUTING.md

 ##### ci/circleci: test_regression-1

 Renders tests in `test/regressions/tests` and makes screenshots.
 This step shouldn't fail if the others pass.
-Otherwise a maintainer will take a look.
+Otherwise, a maintainer will take a look.
 The screenshots are evaluated in another step.

 ##### argos